-I’m use my garage as an art studio and am trying to determine the effective AND cost efficient way to heat the garage during the winter (it gets down to the low 30’s and even 20s here).
+I use my garage as an art studio and am trying to determine the effective and cost efficient way to heat the garage during the winter, (it gets down to the low 30’s and even 20s here).

-1 – Go all out and get a good (240 volt) garage heater, or
+- Go all out and get a good 240 volt garage heater.

-2 – buy a few 120 volt space/convection heaters to heat up the area.
+- Buy a few 120 volt space convection heaters to heat up the area.

-The problem with 1, of course, is that all outlets are standard 120 volt.
+The problem with the first option is that all outlets are standard 120 volt.

 Thanks for any help!

-This electrical wiring question came from: Rachel, a Homeowner from Athens, GA.
+This electrical wiring question came from: Rachel, a Homeowner in Athens, Georgia.

 Thanks for your electrical wiring question Rachel.

-How to Install Electrical Wiring for an Electric Floor Heating System to Heat Your Garage
+How to Install Electric Wiring for a Floor Heat System